tttor/math-foundation/optim/numopt-nocedal-2006/ch10_least_squares_problems.md

     ∇ f k is nonzero, the direction p GN k is a descent direction for f , and therefore a suitable direction for a line search.
   * we can find the search direction by applying linear least-squares algorithms to the subproblem (10.26)
+* If the number of residuals m is large while the number of variables n is relatively small,
+  * it may be unwise to store the Jacobian J explicitly.
+  * A preferable strategy may be to calculate the matrix $J^T J$ and gradient vector $J^T r$ by evaluating r j and ∇r j successively for $j = 1, 2, . . . , m$
+  * The Gauss–Newton steps can then be computed by solving the system (10.23) of normal equations directly.
+* Implementations of the Gauss–Newton method usually perform a line search in the direction $p_k^{GN}$ ,
+  * requiring the step length αk to satisfy conditions like those discussed in Chapter 3, such as the Armijo and Wolfe conditions; see (3.4) and (3.6).

+### convergence of the gauss–newton method
+TODO

+### methods for large-residual problems
+* On large-residual problems, the asymptotic convergence rate of Gauss–Newton and Levenberg–Marquardt algorithms is only linear—slower than the superlinear convergence rate attained by algorithms for general unconstrained problems, such as Newton or quasi-Newton.